25 Best Feminist Board Books for Babies and Toddlers

 Lizzy, an Early Childhood Educator from Easy Gentle Parenting, also points out: “Children need exposure to the diverse experiences of the world to develop stronger empathy and understanding.
 It’s important for children to understand the obstacles others face in the world.”

 Feminist books combat the negative stereotypes and messages children learn about others.
-Early readers need to see themselves, their loved ones, and their communities positively represented.
-Feminist books help readers feel proud of their identities.
+Children need to see themselves, their loved ones, and their communities positively represented.
+Feminist books help children feel proud of their identities.

 And children who love themselves give space for other humans to do the same.